Uganda March 27-April 5, 2023

 Two rainy seasons: Feb to May; and Sept to Dec.

-Primates include mountain gorilla (Gorilla beringei beringei) and golden monkey (Cercopithecus kandti).
+Primates include mountain gorillas (Gorilla beringei beringei) and golden monkeys (Cercopithecus kandti).
 The iconic mountain gorillas (around 30 individuals split between one habituated and two unhabituated groups) and the charismatic golden monkey (an Albertine Rift Endemic whose range is now restricted to the Virungas and one other forest in Rwanda).
 The checklist of 76 mammal species includes black-and-white colobus, leopard, elephant, giant forest hog, bushpig, buffalo, bushbuck, black-fronted duiker, and several varieties of rodents, bats and small predators.

 Popular tourist activities include mountain gorilla tracking, golden monkey tracking, volcano hiking, nature walks including to the gorge platform, bird watching and meeting the Batwa community.
-Tourists visiting Mgahinga Gorilla National Park make a 9 hours drive from Kampala to reach the park.
+Tourists visiting Mgahinga Gorilla National Park make a 9-hour drive from Kampala to reach the park.
 The park is also connected by daily domestic flights from Entebbe International Airport and on to Kihihi Airstrip, which land at Kisoro Airport.

 Kibale Forest National Park near Fort Portal.
 Chimpanzee, 13 species primates.
 Birding at Kasese Crater Lakes.
 Breathtaking landscapes.
 Mahoma waterfalls.